-You may also have drains, infusions, a urine catheter and an epidural catheter attached to your body.
+You may also have drains, infusions, a urine catheter as well as an epidural catheter attached to your body.

 You will probably feel weak and emotional, but please don't worry about this, it is perfectly normal and it takes a while to get over surgery.